youngcoder45/Discord-bot-in-Python/docs/LOGGING_SYSTEM.md

 ## Overview

 The logging system centralizes all event logging for the Discord bot to ensure consistent format and storage of logs.
+It eliminates duplicate logging by handling all events in one place.
 It handles:

 1. Member events (join, leave, ban, unban)
 2. Moderation actions (warn, timeout, kick)